-We know what has happened with your efforts, and I was wondering if you have taken a look at or if the CFTC has taken a look
+We know what has happened with your efforts, and I was wondering if you have taken a look at or if the CFTC has taken a look at rewriting the position limit rules.

-Mr. Gensler.
+Mr. GENSLER.
 As the district court had vacated this rule, we have appealed that to an appellate court level.
 But on a parallel path, we have done, as the Senator has asked or maybe is suggesting, to look, based on the district judge's vacating the rule and his direction, can we also rewrite the rule based on that.
 So we actually are exploring both.
 Well, one, we have appealed, and we are also considering bringing a document in front of Commissioners on the second.

-Senator Donnelly.
+Senator DONNELLY.
 Have they given you-has the appeals court given you any idea as to when a decision would be handed down?